xmengkinaxis/CPP/System Design Interview Checklist.md

 **Return:**

-- (JSON) a list of results matching the search query e.g. This process returns a JSON object that contains a list of all the possible items in the specified category that also fall within the specified radius
+- (JSON or XML) a list of results matching the search query e.g. This process returns a JSON object that contains a list of all the possible items in the specified category that also fall within the specified radius
 - Each entry has a place name, address, category, rating, and thumbnail

-# 4 Database Design (Define Data Model and choose Database)
+# 4 Database Design (Define Data Model and Choose Database)

 ## 4.0 Data Model

 **Benefit:** Defining the data model in the early part of the interview will

-* clarify how data will flow between different system components; identify various entities of the system, and how they will interact with each other; <br>
+- Identify various **entities** of the system, and how they will **interact** with each other
+- Clarify how data will **flow** between different system components
-* determine which database storage schema is required and which database type is preferred;  <br>
+- Determine which database storage schema is required and which database type is preferred
-* guide for data partitioning and management.  <br>
+- Guide for data partitioning and management

-**static and dynamic to identify**
+**static and dynamic to identify:**

-* Identify various system **entities** (primary objects),
+- Identify various system **entities** (primary objects)
-* their **relationship** (static),
+- their **relationship** (static)
-* how they will **interact** with each other (dynamic, create, extract, transform, load),
+- how they will **interact** with each other (dynamic, create, extract, transform, load)
-* how these objects **flow** between different system components.  <br>
+- how these objects **flow** between different system components

-**Consideration**
+**Consideration:**

-* Which database system should we use?
+- Which database system should we use?
 NoSQL like Cassandra or MySQL?
-* Separate the most frequently and less frequently accessed storage clusters from each other for optimal access time; can apply different configurations, cache strategies, shardings;
+- Separate the most frequently and less frequently accessed storage clusters from each other for optimal access time; then can apply different configurations, cache strategies, shardings, etc.
-* Separate the read and the write???
+- Separate the read and the write onto different database; CQRS (Command Query Responsibility Segregation) separates the responsibility of reading data (queries) from writing/updating data (commands) in a system；

 ## 4.1 Database Schema or components/classes and their relationship/connection (static)
 What to store? objects/entities, and their relations <br>